Holme, Cumbria: Governance

 An electoral ward in the same name exists.
 This ward stretches beyond the confines of Holme parish with at total population at the 2011 Census of 1,728.

 Community

 Amenities include a public house called "The Smithy Inn", a village hall, a playing field, a cricket pitch, and Holy Trinity Church.
 There is an hourly bus service to the nearby towns of Carnforth and Lancaster, to the south; and Kendal, to the north, operated by Stagecoach North West.
 The Lancaster Canal runs through the village.

-Holme Park Quarry is a small quarry to the east of the village, operated by Bardon Aggregates.
-Also on site is a premix concrete plant.
+Holme Park Quarry is a small quarry to the east of the village; also on site is a premix concrete plant.

 The neighbourhood of Holme Mills, on the southern edge of the village, is centred on the 19th century jute mill of the same name.
 Its amenities include the Holme Social Club which serves both Holme Mills and Holme.
 The mill buildings are now part of Holme Mills Industrial Estate, which houses a number of small businesses.